-Vocational rehabilitation providers accredited under the Nationally Consistent Approval Framework in another jurisdiction are considered to be an accredited vocational rehabilitation provider for the Act if they provide services to an injured worker in the jurisdiction where they received their accreditation.
+Vocational rehabilitation providers accredited in another jurisdiction are considered to be an accredited vocational rehabilitation provider for the Act if they provide services to a Northern Territory injured worker in the jurisdiction where they received their accreditation.

 An approved vocational rehabilitation provider provides, for an injured worker, an independent party to liaise and negotiate with everyone involved in the worker’s rehabilitation.